+The Catherine Richards Prize is awarded for the best article published in Mathematics Today each year.
 Catherine Richards worked for the Institute from 1970 until her death in 1993.
 She was Executive Secretary for the period 1987 to 1993.
 The prize fund was created from donations made in her memory.
-The Catherine Richards Prize may be awarded annually for the best article published in Mathematics Today in the preceding year.
-A second prize created to encourage younger contributors has been run as competition since 2013.

 Awards and Medals